cyb3rxp/awesome-soc/soar.md

 * SIRP;
 * TIP;
 * SOA.
-And on top of taht, SIEM.
+And on top of that, SIEM.

-And in my view, **SOAR is more an approach, a vision, based on technology and processes**, than a technology or a tool per say.
+Thus, in my view as well in Gartner's mind when they invented the name, **SOAR is more an approach, a vision, based on technologies and processes**, than a technology or a tool per say.

 More especially, SOAR mainly aims at:
 * reducing human error;